 What am I up to right now?

-🎤 Collecting some lab data (for the first time since 2017), focused on prelateral vowels in American English.
+🎤 Collecting some lab data on prelateral vowels in American English.